JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: but you need a texture
 NS: so you need a node
 NS: to grab the texture and use that as colours
-NS: So in the top menu you dinf
+NS: So in the top menu you find
 NS: ADD / texture / Image texture
-NS: shoudl add a texture node
+NS: should add a texture node

 JR: yes done